Wing Chun Chi Sao Training will develop your touch sensitivity.

 P1’s right hand is in Tan Sao.
 P2’s right hand is in Bong Sao.
 Both of their other arms are in the Fook Sao position.
 They are over their partners opposing arms, i.e. right on left, left on right.
 P1’s Fook Sao is in a high position whilst P2’s is low.
 Constantly press the elbow of the Fook Sao into the centerline.

-P1 rotates her right elbow up, keeping the wrist in towards her centerline.
-As her elbow rises up to shoulder height, her forearm drops into the Bong Sao.
-Her left hand stays in Fook Sao throughout the movement but moves to a low position.
+P1 rotates his right elbow up, keeping the wrist in towards his centerline.
+As his elbow rises up to shoulder height, his forearm drops into the Bong Sao.
+His left hand stays in Fook Sao throughout the movement but moves to a low position.
 Keep the elbow down on the Fook Sao or you will lose forward pressure.

 As P1 one does the above, P2 drops his Bong Sao back down into Tan Sao.
 As his Bong Sao drops, he moves his wrist outward and the elbow lowers back into its drawn-in position of the Tan Sao.
 As his Bong Sao settles into a Tan Sao, his Fook Sao moves from low to high while staying in contact with P1’s right Bong Sao.